Housing for LGBT People: What You Need to Know About Property Ownership and Discrimination

 Other Estate Planning Documents

 There are many other legal documents, in addition to a good title,that LGBT couples should secure to protect their relationships, home and other assets.
-For more information, see Planned Giving and Estate Planning.
+For more information, see HRC's Planned Giving site.

 Please keep in mind that the materials provided on the HRC website are for informational purposes only and may or may not be valid in your particular state or situation.
 We strongly recommend that you consult a competent financial planner who is familiar with these issues.
 It is also important that you understand that the information provided here in no way constitutes, and should not be relied upon, as professional advice.